Home

 Within the recovery community they often refer to their addiction as a disease, but most people have no idea what this means or why it's important.

-It is my position that viewing alcoholism as a disease is the most accurate, productive and effective way to approach recovery.
-Therefore we are going to examine the alcoholism disease concept a little further.
+Although I actually prefer the word "disorder," because I think that is a more accurate word for what is going on, it is my position that viewing alcoholism as a disease is the most accurate, productive, and effective way to approach recovery.
+Therefore, we are going to examine the alcoholism disease concept a little further.

 Inside our brain we have neurons, neurotransmitters, receptors and transporters that work as the communication system of the mind and body and are responsible for all thoughts, feelings and actions.
 Neurotransmitters are natural chemicals used to convey messages within this system.